 You need to know the property’s value before making an offer.
 Your agent should present you with relevant comparable sales, or comps.
 Helps you formulate a fair market value, and this figure assists you in staying financially disciplined.
 Writing it down is also a helpful reminder.

 Real-Time Market Indicators

 Seasoned property buyers know that it is nearly impossible to time the market in its peaks and troughs.
 However, market corrections bring opportunity to your negotiations in real-time.
 Monitor your marketplace to base your negotiations not just on lagging indicators such as comps but also on today’s valuation.
-Having an expert buyer’s agent in your corner can help you dig deeper into the numbers to make the right calculations.
+Having an expert buyer’s agent in your corner can help you dig deeper into the numbers to make the correct calculations.

 Back it up

 Your offer price is stronger when it is based, on the unit’s fair value.
 However, merely stating this your view is not enough.
 You need to back it up with the facts.
 Remember, no two properties or units are exactly alike.
-If you think the unit you are bidding on is worthless, state why you think that is the case.
+If you think the apartment unit you are bidding on is worthless, state why you believe that is the case.
 The comps might be, a bit stale, or this unit needs more work.